tracykteal/msu_al340/README.md

 same thing.
 These shortcuts are not necessary, they are provided for your convenience.

-### Our data set: Cochlear Implants
+### Our data set: Interview Subjects

-A cochlear implant is a small electronic device that is surgically implanted in the inner ear to give deaf people a sense of hearing.
-More than a quarter of a million people have them, but there is still no widely-accepted benchmark to measure their effectiveness.
-In order to establish a baseline for such a benchmark, a researcher got teenagers with CIs to listen to audio files on their computer and
-report:

-1.  the quietest sound they could hear
-2.  the lowest and highest tones they could hear
-3.  the narrowest range of frequencies they could discriminate
+We want to interview people about their experience in the Polar Vortex of 2014 to create a story of survival.
+A few different undergraduate interview people on campus and ask their date of birth, gender, Critical Internal temperature type (CI type), Volume of snow experienced, Range they had to walk and their self-reported ability to Discriminate temperature.

+Each interview
-To participate, subjects attended a laboratory and one of the lab techs played an audio sample, and recorded their data - when they first heard the sound, or first heard a difference in the sound.
-Each set of test results were written out to a text file, one set per file.
+was written out to a text file, one set per file.
 Each participant has a unique subject ID, and a made-up subject name.
-Each experiment has a unique experiment ID.
-The experiment has collected 351 files so far.
+Each interview has a unique experiment ID.
+The undergraduates have collected 351 files so far.

 The data is a bit of a mess!
 There are inconsistent file names, there are extraneous "NOTES" files that we'd like to get rid of, and the data is spread across many directories.
-We are going to use shell commands to get this data into shape.
-By the end we would like to:
+We are going to use shell commands to look at this dat and get it into shape.

-1. Put all of the data into one directory called "alldata"

-2. Get rid of the extraneous "NOTES" files

-3. Put all the data in to one file

-4. Figure out how many measurements we took

-If we can get through this example in the available time, we will move onto more advanced shell topics...

 ### Wild cards

-Navigate to the `~/boot-camps/shell/data/THOMAS` directory.
+Navigate to the `~/msu_al340/data/THOMAS` directory.
 This directory contains our hearing test data for THOMAS.
 If we type `ls`, we will see that there are a bunch of files which are just four digit numbers.
 By default, `ls` lists all of the files in a given